raufh10/Upwork_Job_Data_Analysis/README.md

 ### Methodology

-- **Web Scraping Techniques**: Employ advanced methods to gather data from Upwork job postings.
+- **Web Scraping Techniques**: Utilize BeautifulSoup4 and Playwright to gather data from Upwork job postings.
 - **Data Analysis in Jupyter Notebook**: Conduct an in-depth analysis of the scraped data.

 ### Goals